 The Coronavirus disease (COVID-19) has forced many businesses to rapidly make changes to their digital content.
 In cases like this, when time is of the utmost importance, certain features fall to the wayside.
 In the digital world, one of these features unfortunately is accessibility.

 An inaccessible website can present usage barriers to roughly 25% of your audience.
-Currently, 1 in 4 adults in the United States have some type of disability.
+Currently, 1 in 4 adults in the United States has some type of disability.
 Strictly from a business perspective, a 25% reduction in audience size can be substantial.
 In today's world of COVID-19, the strain to reach your entire audience is even greater.

 As companies react to stay ahead of what may come, they are turning to various forms of digital content to reach their audience.
 This includes:

-- Websites: Ranging from simple content updates to detailed enhancements, or even a first time company website
+- Websites: Ranging from simple content updates to detailed enhancements, or even a first-time company website

 - Social media: Twitter, LinkedIn, Facebook, etc., announcements (Friendly reminder to provide text descriptions along with any images posted)